 Supported by a federal, state, and local government partnership, the national land grant system, and Cornell University, CCE's professional staff engages New Yorkers in research, outreach and educational programs that transform communities.

 View Organizational Structure

 With a presence in every county and New York City, CCE puts research into practice by providing high-value educational programs and university-based resources that help solve real-life problems.

 Have a question?
 Want to attend a program or volunteer?

 CCE employment opportunities are available throughout New York State and on the Cornell University campus in Ithaca, New York.

-Email the recruiter listed on the job posting with questions or contact us: email@example.com.
+Questions?
+Email the recruiter listed on the job posting or email us at: email@example.com.

 Cornell Cooperative Extension is committed to diversity, equal opportunity and affirmative action in the development of its policies, programs, procedures and practices through its affiliation with Cornell University, and as a part of the national extension system through the United States Department of Agriculture.

 CCE's mission, vision and values are entrenched in the principles of diversity, equal opportunity and affirmative action, and provide the foundation from which we operate.

 Cornell Cooperative Extension is an equal opportunity, affirmative action educator and employer.